aimacode/aima-java/aima-gui/README.txt

   * Fixed Jar to launch JavaFX Integrated App by default.

 == Running the GUIs and Command Line Demos ==
 Under the release/ directory you should find two jar files, aima-core.jar and aima-gui.jar, ensure these are on your CLASSPATH, the different GUI programs that can be run using these are:
  * java -jar aima-gui.jar
-   + this will run the default AimaDemoApp, this allows you to run all other applications from a central location as well as all of the current command line demos.
+   + this will run the default IntegratedAimaFxApp.
+It allows you to run all other JavaFX applications from a central location as well as all of the current command line demos.
+* java -classpath aima-gui.jar aima.gui.swing.applications.IntegratedAimaApp
+   + this will run the Swing version of the integrated AIMA application.

+JavaFX and SWing demo applications can be started directly.
+Here, only the Swing versions are listed:
- * java -classpath aima-gui.jar aima.gui.swing.demo.vacuum.VacuumApp
+ * java -classpath aima-gui.jar aima.gui.swing.applications.vacuum.VacuumApp
    + provides a demo of the different agents described in Chapter 2 for tackling the Vacuum World.
-  * java -classpath aima-gui.jar aima.gui.swing.demo.search.games.EightPuzzleApp
+  * java -classpath aima-gui.jar aima.gui.swing.applications.search.games.EightPuzzleApp
    + provides a demo of the different search algorithms described in Chapter 3 and 4.
- * java -classpath aima-gui.jar aima.gui.swing.demo.search.games.NQueensApp
+ * java -classpath aima-gui.jar aima.gui.swing.applications.search.games.NQueensApp
    + provides a demo of the different search algorithms described in Chapter 3 and 4.
- * java -classpath aima-gui.jar aima.gui.swing.demo.search.games.TicTacToeApp
+ * java -classpath aima-gui.jar aima.gui.swing.applications.search.games.TicTacToeApp
    + provides a demo of the different search algorithms described in Chapter 5.
- * java -classpath aima-gui.jar aima.gui.swing.demo.search.map.RouteFindingAgentApp
+ * java -classpath aima-gui.jar aima.gui.swing.applications.search.map.RouteFindingAgentApp
    + provides a demo of the different agents/search algorithms described in Chapters 3 and 4, for tackling route planning tasks within simplified Map environments.
- * java -classpath aima-gui.jar aima.gui.swing.demo.search.csp.MapColoringApp
+ * java -classpath aima-gui.jar aima.gui.swing.applications.search.csp.MapColoringApp
    + provides a demo of the different csp algorithms described in Chapters 6.

 The following command line demos can be run as well:
- * java -classpath aima-gui.jar aima.gui.demo.agent.TrivialVacuumProg
+ * java -classpath aima-gui.jar aima.gui.demo.agent.TrivialVacuumDemo
- * java -classpath aima-gui.jar aima.gui.demo.learning.LearningProg
+ * java -classpath aima-gui.jar aima.gui.demo.learning.LearningDemo
- * java -classpath aima-gui.jar aima.gui.demo.logic.DPLLProg
+ * java -classpath aima-gui.jar aima.gui.demo.logic.DPLLDemo
- * java -classpath aima-gui.jar aima.gui.demo.logic.FolProg
+ * java -classpath aima-gui.jar aima.gui.demo.logic.FolDemo
- * java -classpath aima-gui.jar aima.gui.demo.logic.PLFCEntailsProg
+ * java -classpath aima-gui.jar aima.gui.demo.logic.PLFCEntailsDemo
- * java -classpath aima-gui.jar aima.gui.demo.logic.PLResolutionProg
+ * java -classpath aima-gui.jar aima.gui.demo.logic.PLResolutionDemo
- * java -classpath aima-gui.jar aima.gui.demo.logic.TTEntailsProg
+ * java -classpath aima-gui.jar aima.gui.demo.logic.TTEntailsDemo
- * java -classpath aima-gui.jar aima.gui.demo.logic.WalkSatProg
+ * java -classpath aima-gui.jar aima.gui.demo.logic.WalkSatDemo
- * java -classpath aima-gui.jar aima.gui.demo.probability.ProbabilityProg
+ * java -classpath aima-gui.jar aima.gui.demo.probability.ProbabilityDemo
- * java -classpath aima-gui.jar aima.gui.demo.search.CSPProg
+ * java -classpath aima-gui.jar aima.gui.demo.search.CSPDemo
- * java -classpath aima-gui.jar aima.gui.demo.search.EightPuzzleProg
+ * java -classpath aima-gui.jar aima.gui.demo.search.EightPuzzleDemo
- * java -classpath aima-gui.jar aima.gui.demo.search.NQueensProg
+ * java -classpath aima-gui.jar aima.gui.demo.search.NQueensDemo
- * java -classpath aima-gui.jar aima.gui.demo.search.TicTacToeProg
+ * java -classpath aima-gui.jar aima.gui.demo.search.TicTacToeDemo

 = Change History (Update in reverse chronological order) =